pytchlang/pytch-tutorials/blue-invader/tutorial.md

 `score` variable to be shown as soon as the game starts, so the `run()` code inside `Galaxy` is a good place to put this.

-We won't go into the details of what `None` is doing there in this tutorial, but you can see that we give the *name* of the variable that we want to show:
+In this tutorial, we won't go into the details of what `None` means.
+You can see that we give the *name* of the variable that we want to
+show:

 {{< commit show-score >}}